 Devices of computer

-Computer devices can be classified in two types there are namely 1.
+Computer devices can be classified into two types there are namely 1.
 Input devices 2.
 Output devices.

 1. Input devices

-The following are the important input devices let us discuss about all devices.
+The following are the important input devices let us discuss all devices.

 - Mouse: Mouse has two buttons called the left and the right button and a wheel is present between the buttons.
 A mouse can be used to control the position of the cursor on the screen.

-- Keyboard: It helps to input data to the computer.
+- Keyboard: It helps to input data into the computer.
 The layout of the keyboard is like that of traditional typewriter, although there are some additional keys provided for performing additional functions.

-There is several keys on key board each category have own feature.
+There are several keys on keyboard each category have own feature.

 These keys include the letter keys (A-Z) and digit keys (09) which generally give the same layout as that of typewriters.